Friday, 3 July 2015

 This leisurely interlude was followed by lunch in the pedestrian lane.
 Our table was deep under the awning, but some people were out in the sun, getting roasted alive.

 We had a light repast of omelettes and salad, with a quarter-litre of icy rosé, and we learned a new word – “baveuse” refers to an omelette that is runny rather than hard-set.

-There was a bit of whispered conversation, and then they announced that we could use the spare computer in the director’s office, so we sent off an email under the benign gaze of the director herself.
+There was a bit of whispered conversation, and then they generously offered us the use of the spare computer in the director’s office, so we sent off an email under the benign gaze of the director herself.